-For Windows clients to be able to connect to a UNIX database server without using ESD, you must verify that the rexec daemon is enabled in the inetd configuration file on each UNIX database server or engine machine that will be accessed by Windows clients.
+For Windows traditional mode clients to be able to connect to a UNIX database server without using ESD, you must verify that the rexec daemon is enabled in the inetd configuration file on each UNIX database server or engine machine that will be accessed by Windows clients.
 The location of this configuration file may vary depending on the platform on which you are running.
-If you are using a secure engine connection with ESD, it does not matter whether the rexec daemon is enabled.
+If you are using web mode or a secure engine connection with ESD, it does not matter whether the rexec daemon is enabled.